Gasoline is a human-made substance that people use primarily to fuel vehicles and other machines that use an engine.

 Prolonged skin contact with gasoline can affect the skin's natural protective layers.
 This damage can result in skin peeling and cracking, which can cause scarring in severe cases.

-Chronic or severe exposure to fuel products made from gasoline, such as diesel and benzenes, may also cause severe health complications, including several types of cancer and organ damage.
+According to the American Cancer Association, chronic or severe exposure to fuel products made from gasoline, such as diesel and benzenes, can also cause severe health complications, including several types of cancer and organ damage.

 What to do about suspected gasoline poisoning